Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 Alpha-GPC

-Alpha-GPC, also known as Alpha-glycerophosphocholine, is known for containing choline.
-Choline is needed in the brain to help regulate mood, memory, muscle control, and much more.
-Alpha-GPC has been popular among athletes for its ability to improve growth hormone production and power output during a workout.
+Alpha-GPC, also known as Alpha-glycerophosphocholine, delivers choline to the brain.
+Choline regulates mood, memory, muscle control, and numerous other functions.
+Athletes favor Alpha-GPC for its ability to boost growth hormone production and power output during training sessions.

 Recommended Dose: 400-600mg before a workout